Akhvakh language: Vowels

 Akhvakh has a standard five-vowel system /i e a o u/ with distinctive vowel length.

+Alphabet

+A few publications have been made in the Akhvakh language, such as the newspaper Zaman "Time", published since the early 1930s, but for the most part speakers of Akhvakh have adopted Avar as their literary language.
+In the 2000s, an alphabet for Akhvakh was devised, and some publications, like the newspaper Ахвахцы — Ашвадо, have been published since then.
+The alphabet is as follows:

 Grammar

 Agreement classes

 Akhvakh has three agreement classes.
 In the singular, these are human masculine, human feminine, and non-human.
 In the plural, there are only two—human plural and non-human plural.
 Akhvakh verbs agree with the absolutive argument (subject of an intransitive or object of a transitive.)